AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_ios.md

 // Occurs when a thread is created.
 - (void)onChatThreadCreate:(AgoraChatThreadEvent *)event;

-// Occurs when a thread has a new message, a thread name is updated, or a message is recalled in a thread.
+// Occurs when a thread has a new message, a thread name is updated, or a thread message is recalled.
 - (void)onChatThreadUpdate:(AgoraChatThreadEvent *)event;

 // Occurs when a thread is destroyed.